jubishop/tony-test/README.md

 `tony-test` by default will always expect the page to `have_googlefonts` before screenshotting any golden.
 You can pass `expect_google_fonts: false` to `goldens.verify()` to disable.

-In order to have `tony-test` properly wait for Google Fonts to be loaded, you will need to add the CSS class 'google-fonts-loaded' in your markup once fonts have been loaded.
-If, for example, you are loading `Fire Sans` with `==google_fonts "Fira Sans"` in your `head` tag, then you will need to add:
+In order to have `tony-test` properly wait for Google Fonts to be loaded, you will need to add the CSS class `google-fonts-loaded` in your markup once fonts have been loaded.
+If, for example, you are loading `Fira Sans` with `==google_fonts "Fira Sans"` in your `head` tag, then you will need to add:

 ```javascript
 javascript: